 The recruitment process is simple and transparent:

-- the call for applications lasts from 7 to 30 May
+- the call for applications lasts from 14 April to 26 May (new deadline!),

 - a committee evaluates the candidates on the basis of the submitted applications, taking into account their commitment to international affairs as well as their motivation to participate in the school